 Crimes of the Heart house_Southport

 A Walk to Remember – Like other Nicholas Sparks favorites, A Walk to Remember also filmed many iconic scenes in NC's Brunswick Islands.
-Movie watchers can plan their future adventure to see Trinity United Methodist Church where Jamie’s dad was a pastor, the Old Smithfield Burying Ground where the funeral took place, and the Riverwalk Gazebo where Landon told Jamie that he loved her for the first time.
+Movie watchers can plan their future adventure to see Trinity United Methodist Church where Jamie’s dad was a pastor, the Old Smithville Burying Ground where the funeral took place, and the Riverwalk Gazebo where Landon told Jamie that he loved her for the first time.

-Dawson’s Creek – No bingeable favorites list would be complete without mentioning Dawson’s Creek.
+Dawson’s Creek – No bingeable favorites list would be complete without mentioning “Dawson’s Creek.”
 This teen drama follows the lives of a group of friends, starting in high school and continuing into college.
-Order takeout from Fishy Fishy Café and you can feel as if you’re back in school with them!
-If you’re not a Brunswick Islands local, cook up some seafood at home while watching the Yacht Basin webcam, and perfect those recipes for your next picnic on the Southport Pier and Riverwalk – both iconic Southport locations featured in the show!
+Come for a visit to Southport and grab a bite to eat from Fishy Fishy Café and you can feel as if you’re back in school with them!
+Fans of Season 3 will recognize the Southport Marina as the setting for several scenes, including when Joey professes her love to Pacey in the finale.
+Make sure to also check out the Southport Pier and Riverwalk – both iconic Southport locations featured in the show’s opening credits!

 Southport Waterfront